24/7 Helpline

 Should you fall within the list below you won’t be able to have a home alcohol detox:

-• Drinking more than 30 units a day
+• If you drink more than 30 units a day

 • History of alcohol withdrawal related seizures